 - Sinus infection

-- Structural abnormalities in the head, neck or spine
+- Structural irregularities in the head, neck or spine

 You may be at greater risk of exercise headaches if you: